Create a single directory

 wget

-Download files from the web via HTTP, HTTPS or FTP.
+Download files from the web using HTTP, HTTPS, or FTP.

 dpkg